 Disorganized attachment style is caused by a parenting style that routinely creates fearful or insecure environments.
 This can be through expressing anger, ignoring, or withdrawing when a child expresses a need, or using manipulation tactics to get what they (the parent) wants.
 Often, but not always, this also looks like abuse or neglect.

-Therapy can be instrumental in helping individuals heal from disorganized attachment styles by providing a safe and supportive environment for exploring past traumas, understanding current challenges, and developing healthy coping mechanisms and relational patterns.
+Therapy can be helpful in helping individuals heal from disorganized attachment styles.
+Therapists can provide a safe and supportive environment for exploring past traumas, understanding current challenges, and developing healthy coping mechanisms and relational patterns.

 Through therapy, individuals can: